apendley/TPCodea/README.md

 ##Getting the sprite sheets into Codea and drawing them:

-See https://github.com/apendley/TPCodeaExamples for examples of how to use the tpBatch class to batch render TexturePacker-generated sprite sheets for both export methods.
+See https://github.com/apendley/TPCodeaExamples for examples of how to use the tpBatch class to batch render sprites in Codea using TexturePacker-generated sprite sheets for both export methods.

 Notes:
 =